damlern92/damlern92/README.md

 - 👋 Hi, I’m Marko Damjanac
-- 💞️ I have a big passion to programming and design web applications and also 👀 looking to collaborate on the area of programming and design in web app, software and game platform.
+- 💞️ I have a big passion to programming and design web applications and also 👀looking to collaborate on the area of programming and design in web app, software and game platform.
 <!-- - 📫 How to reach me ...
 You can reach me on GitHub -->
 <!-- - 🌱 I’m currently learning -->